Chart Color Schemes

 Population

-Population growth drivers in Mount Hawthorn are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Mount Hawthorn are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Mount Hawthorn's population, as of November 2025, is estimated at around 8,872 people.
-This figure reflects an increase of 689 individuals since the 2021 Census, which recorded a population of 8,183.
-The current estimate is inferred from AreaSearch's validation of resident population data, based on ABS ERP figures released in June 2024 and additional new addresses confirmed since the Census date.
-This results in a density ratio of 3,636 persons per square kilometer, placing Mount Hawthorn among the upper quartile of locations assessed by AreaSearch nationwide.
-Over the past decade, from 2015 to 2025, Mount Hawthorn has exhibited resilient growth patterns with an average annual growth rate of 1.7%.
-This outpaces the SA4 region and is primarily driven by overseas migration contributing approximately 75% of overall population gains during recent periods.
+As of Nov 2025, the estimated population for the Mount Hawthorn statistical area (Lv2) is around 8,729, reflecting a growth of 546 people (6.7%) since the 2021 Census which reported a population of 8,183.
+This increase is inferred from AreaSearch's estimated resident population of 8,640 based on latest ERP data release by ABS in June 2024 and an additional 20 validated new addresses since the Census date.
+This results in a population density ratio of 3,577 persons per square kilometer, placing Mount Hawthorn (SA2) in the upper quartile relative to national locations assessed by AreaSearch.
+Over the past decade, from 2015 to 2025, Mount Hawthorn has demonstrated resilient growth patterns with a compound annual growth rate of 1.7%, outpacing its SA4 region.
+Population growth was primarily driven by overseas migration contributing approximately 75.0% of overall population gains during recent periods.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.

 Frequently Asked Questions - Population